yktoo/yktoo.com/content/blog/0278/index.en.md

 It's been a piece of cake to write a simple web server and prototype a web page.
 I was determined to write the front-end part (browser application) using [AngularJS](https://angularjs.org/), because it greatly facilitates periodic updates and eliminates page flickering.
 In a longer run I might even want to add some subtle animations.

-Initially the idea was to avoid having a server part altogether, so that all the data would be directly requested by the web application, but it failed with some data providers because of the [CORS policy][wiki:en:Cross-origin_resource_sharing] enforcement by the browser.
+Initially the idea was to avoid having a server part altogether, so that all the data would be directly requested by the web application, but it failed with some data providers because of the {{< wiki "Cross-origin_resource_sharing" "en" "CORS policy" >}} enforcement by the browser.
 Those are handled by a simple back-end written in Python 3.

 The current version of **InfoPi** uses the following providers: